Want to know your number one marketing and customer service resource (that can also boost employee engagement)?

 9. Keep the Valued Employees You Have

-You might be saying in the back of your mind “Sure, all this is great, but who has the time?
+You might say, “Sure, all this is great, but who has the time?
 And even if I did, is it worth it?
-A normal and valid reaction, but consider this:
+A typical and valid reaction, but consider this:

 Your employees are the most valuable asset you have regarding salary, benefits, training, and institutional knowledge.
-Therefore, it is essential for employers to adapt to the needs of their employees to avoid having them walk out of the door.
+Therefore, employers need to adapt to the needs of their employees to avoid having them walk out of the door.

 Human resource analysts estimate that the average cost of replacing an employee can be up to two times that person’s annual salary.
 Two times.